The Sustainability Institute at Molloy College

 At the recent meeting of the Long Island Clean Energy Leadership Task Force, the Sustainability Institute at Molloy College released a policy analysis white paper calling for a bold, new policy mandating solar on new buildings.
 The paper was the product of collaboration amongst Task Force participants, and authored by Sustainability Institute executive director, Neal Lewis, and research director, Andrew Manitt.
 The paper is titled, Should Renewable Energy Systems Be Mandated in Local Building Codes for New Commercial Building Construction?
 White Paper (PDF)

 Renewable Energy on Long Island

-Sustainability Institute communications director, Demosthenes Maratos featured in groundbreaking environmental documentary now in wide release.
-Read more...
+Sustainability Institute communications director, Demosthenes Maratos featured in environmental documentary.
+Read more about his groundbreaking film now streaming on Netflix.

-Brookhaven becomes the first township in the nation to require digital carbon monoxide detectors in homes as a result of campaign spearheaded by the Sustainability Institute.
+Brookhaven became the first township in the nation to require digital carbon monoxide detectors in homes as a result of campaign spearheaded by the Sustainability Institute.
 Read more about the Brookhaven law...

 • Why Green Living?